 Coping with Sexual Harassment

 Sexual harassment has serious emotional effects on its victims.
 It can also do damage to a victim's career.
-If you bring a sex harassment case in court, getting through it and rebuilding your career afterward may seem almost as difficult as the harassment itself.
+If you bring a sexual harassment case in court, getting through it and rebuilding your career afterward may seem almost as difficult as was dealing with the harassment itself.
 An attorney with experience in handling sexual harassment cases can offer suggestions and resources to help you deal with the effects of your case.

 Sexual Harassment Resource Links